edspencer/lansaver/README.md

 ## To do

 - Settings?
-- Toasts for user feedback - how to incorporate into server actions (esp with redirect)?
 - Delete backup files when deleting the backup db entry (depends on where we saved the file...)
 - Destinations support